-Shortly before St. Patrick’s Day, many of us converge on our favorite grocery store’s meat department, looking for the perfect corned beef.
-Next, we head to the produce section, picking up a bag of potatoes and a fat, firm cabbage.
-We want to celebrate all things Irish!
-But here is the down and dirty truth: Corned beef and cabbage is not an Irish dish, and you’re more likely to find it in a Jewish delicatessen than on a traditional Irish family’s dinner table.
+Shortly before St. Patrick’s Day, many of us head to the store and pick up a corned beef.
+Next, we head to the produce section, picking up a bag of potatoes and a round, firm cabbage.
+We prepare to celebrate all things Irish!
+Strangely, corned beef and cabbage is not an Irish dish; you’re more likely to find it in a deli than on a traditional Irish family’s dinner table.
 How did our March 17th meal become as Irish as Guinness?
 Read on!

 In medieval Ireland, cattle were a sign of wealth and even considered sacred.
 In rural communities, they were work animals that were only eaten when they got too old to plow the fields.
 During the Elizabethan period, the age-old Gaelic life went by the side of the road.